infobelluzzi/CodyMaze-Android-App/README.md

 # codymaze
- infobelluzzi CodyMaze is release under CC-BY-SA license as an implementation of CodyMaze released by A. Bogliolo Università di Urbino http://codemooc.org/codymaze/
+ infobelluzzi CodyMaze is release under MIT license as an implementation of CodyMaze released by A. Bogliolo Università di Urbino http://codemooc.org/codymaze/